nalkpas/hand-simulator/README.md

 ## Usage

 __hand.py__ contains a Hand class that accepts a filename as input, generates a deck from the given file, and generates hands from that deck.
-It supports four functions:
+It supports several functions:

 ### new_hand(size)